SAP-archive/teched2020-DEV166/exercises/ex3/README.md

     git branch -M main
     ```

-9. Now, add your copied GitHub repository URL from exercise 3.1 as remote repository:
+6. Now, add your copied GitHub repository URL from exercise 3.1 as remote repository:
    ```
    git remote add origin <copied Git repository url.git>
    ```

-10. Push the commit with your project content to this GitHub repository:
+7. Push the commit with your project content to this GitHub repository:
     ```
     git push -u origin main
     ```

-11. When prompted, enter your GitHub username and password (or your personal access token).
+8. When prompted, enter your GitHub username and the personal access token, created in exercise 3.2.

 ## Exercise 3.4 Enable SAP Cloud Platform Continuous Integration and Delivery